kerrgarr/SemanticSegmentationCityscapes/README.md

  ---------------------------------------------------------------------------------------
 ## Objectives of this code

-This code is simplified and designed for running on modest resources.
-The computational details are summarized in the table below:
+This work is focused on exploring different image segmentation models using a well-understood and well-annotated dataset.
+Moroever, this work is designed for running on modest resources (in my case, a gaming laptop with 1 GPU).
+The computational details are summarized in Table 1 below:

-Table 1.
-Computational Methods
+**Table 1.
+Computational Methods**
 | 1 GPU	 | NVIDIA GeForce GTX 1660 Ti |
 | Framework	| PyTorch 1.8.1 (Paszke & et al, 2019) |
 | Number of Epochs |	500 |